 Some things to think about when choosing a stargazing spot near home include:

 Check out Stellarium - free phone/computer software you can use to plan your night sky hunt.
 You enter your location, date and time and it shows you what you can expect to see.
-Four Corners Algonquin GPS coordinates are 45.49605, -78.23507.
+If you're staying with us, Four Corners Algonquin GPS coordinates are 45.49605, -78.23507.
 Our best views will be of the sky from North-East to South-West.

 Here at Four Corners Algonquin, we know many of our visitors come stay with us to see the amazing views of the stars.
 We have a real-time night sky weather forecast customized to our location, courtesy of the Canadian Meteorological Centre.
 This allows our visitors to quickly see whether tonight is the night for stargazing.